StefanStanoeski/SaltoKeyManagement/README.md

 #### Testing
 Included a few xUnit integration tests on the DoorsController covering a few different scenarios.
 To save time, opted to use an InMemory DB implementation instead of Setup & Teardown which is the more reliable approach as it tests the full integration with the DB.
+Used FluentValidation to optimize assertions and make them more intuitive for typing.